wolfracer/Secret-Chavez-Telegram/README.md

 ## Special Commands

-See [command_list.txt](command_list.txt) for a list of available commands and descriptions.
+See [commands.txt](commands.txt) for a list of available commands and descriptions.
 Note that some commands are only available to certain players in certain game states.

 ## Player status abbreviations
 * (P) indicates a current president/presidential candidate